dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/class-libraries.md

 * <xref:blazor/components/class-libraries>
 * <xref:razor-pages/ui-class>

-The examples in this article share assets between a Blazor Server app and a .NET MAUI Blazor Hybrid app in the same solution:
+The examples in this article share assets between a server-side Blazor app and a .NET MAUI Blazor Hybrid app in the same solution:

-* Although a Blazor Server app is used, the guidance applies equally to Blazor WebAssembly apps sharing assets with a Blazor Hybrid app.
+* Although a server-side Blazor app is used, the guidance applies equally to Blazor WebAssembly apps sharing assets with a Blazor Hybrid app.
 * Projects are in the same [solution](/visualstudio/ide/solutions-and-projects-in-visual-studio#solutions), but an RCL can supply shared assets to projects outside of a solution.
 * The RCL is added as a project to the solution, but any RCL can be published as a NuGet package.
 A NuGet package can supply shared assets to web and native client projects.
 * The order that the projects are created isn't important.
 However, projects that rely on an RCL for assets must create a project reference to the RCL *after* the RCL is created.